JoeM-RP/chicago-js-meetup-0620/README.md

 ## Script

 - Review React.js

 - Review desired component

+- Download Expo Go from your favorite App Store for Android or iOS, or play along from your browser: <https://snack.expo.dev/@git/github.com/JoeM-RP/chicago-js-meetup-0620:demo-app-native>

 - Make a new expo project: `npx create-expo-app --template`
   - Choose a template: `blank (typescript)`